Evaluating COVID-19 vaccine allocation policies using Bayesian $m$-top exploration: Vaccine policy evaluation

-\feedback{For the vaccine to reach its full protection, it requires some time after its administration, as neutralizing antibodies and virus-specific T cells must be produced \citep{Teijaro2021}.
-We model this effect using a linear activation function.} The vaccine activation function will linearly complete its protection over a given time span, that starts at the time when the first dose of the vaccine is administered.
-We assume the vaccine's maximum efficacy will be reached after 6 weeks, to mimic the full vaccination scheme, where maximum efficacy is expected 2 weeks after the second vaccine dose \citep{CDC}.\footnote{For the Janssen vector-based vaccine, only one dose was administered.
-As these vector-based vaccines have a similar working mechanism, we assume the same activation function.} We adopt vaccine efficacies published at the time when the vaccination policies were being devised.
+For the vaccine to reach its full protection, it requires some time after its administration, as neutralizing antibodies and virus-specific T cells must be produced \citep{Teijaro2021}.
+We model this effect using a linear activation function, which linearly increases over a given time span, starting at the time when the first dose of the vaccine is administered.
+We assume the vaccine's maximum efficacy is reached after 6 weeks, which mimics full vaccination scheme with a second dose after 4 weeks and maximum efficacy expected 2 weeks later \citep{CDC}.\footnote{For the Janssen vector-based vaccine, only one dose was administered.
+As these vector-based vaccines have a similar working mechanism, we assume the same activation function.} We adopt differential vaccine efficacies for the Alpha VOC from the literature.
 For the mRNA vaccines, we assume a vaccine efficacy $VE_S = 95\%$ for the susceptibility, $VE_I = 95\%$ for infectiousness and $VE_D = 100\%$ for the propensity to protect from severe disease \citep{Polack2020}.
 For the vector-based vaccines we assume $VE_S = 67\%$, $VE_I = 67\%$ and $VE_D = 100\%$ \citep{Knoll2021}.

-At every simulation day, each of the age groups can be allocated one of the two vaccine types (i.e., mRNA or vector-based) or no vaccine.
-When vaccinating the population according to a vaccination strategy, STRIDE randomly selects unvaccinated individuals of the appropriate age groups to vaccinate.
-The number of vaccines per age group is specified based on the real vaccine supply.
-This supply is proportionally distributed to the different age groups based on their respective sizes.
-When all members of a particular age group are vaccinated, the vaccines will be divided among the other age groups, prioritizing age groups with the same vaccine type assigned.
-This ensures that no vaccines are wasted in the simulation.
-As an example, we present the vaccine administration for one of the evaluated strategies in Figure \ref{figure:vaccine_distribution}.